I’m not quite sure know how to properly begin this post, so I guess I’ll just start by putting my thoughts to paper.

-First off, you may be wondering what the hell my Mini Dark Place is and why I choose to share such a thing, so, hence, I will explain:
+First off, you may be wondering what the hell my “Mini Dark Place” is and why I choose to share such a thing, so, hence, I will explain.

 There is a North Face athlete (ultra/mountain runner) from Flagstaff, AZ, named Rob Krar.
 His motto is, “I run far.
 100 miles at a time.
 I go to a Dark Place and I control the pain.”

-Tonight, April 1, 2016, I finally visited my mini Dark Place.
+Tonight, April 1, 2016, I finally visited my own mini Dark Place.
 After work in Sawyer, I set out for an easy 11 miles.
-Upon the conclusion (around 7pm), I downed two pieces of salmon, some sweet potatoes, a kale salad, and a beer from Greenbush Brewing.
-As I was driving to Spicer Lake, I noted the threatening rain clouds approaching from the west, just as the light was disappearing.
+Upon the conclusion (around 7:30pm), I downed a sandwich and a beer from Greenbush Brewing.
+As I was driving home to New Carlisle, I noticed the threatening rain clouds approaching from the west, just as the light was disappearing.

-After about 10 minutes, it started down pouring as the wind picked up.
-It became chilly and I could see my breath in the glow of my headlamp as the rain pelted my exposed face.
-I began floating effortlessly, pitter-pattering through the muddy ravines and soaked trails.
+After about 10 minutes, it started down-pouring as the wind picked up.
+It became chilly and I could even see my breath in the glow of my headlamp as the rain pelted my exposed face.
+Soon, I began floating effortlessly, pitter-pattering through the muddy ravines and soaked trails.
 No music.
 I was alone (besides the occasional critter).
-I started unintentionally sinking into the hole, the Dark Place that Rob Krar talks about.
+I started unintentionally sinking into “the Hole”, the Dark Place that Rob Krar speaks of.
 I tried not to accept the fact that I was there.

 This particular effort was soon-to-be the kindling to my blog post.
 I started formulating my intro.
 However, I knew I wouldn’t remember my exact thoughts later on, which caused me to chuckle.